-Liquidity And Capital Resources
+Liquidity and Capital Resources

-As of March 31, 2010, we had \$1,226,535 in cash and had a working capital deficit of \$4,420,874, as compared with \$833,584 in cash and a working capital deficit of \$4,985,518 as of December 31, 2009.
-Since our inception, we have financed our operations primarily through private sales of equity and debt financing and by entering into joint venture relationships with third party financing sources.
-In order to fund our short-term working capital needs, we will have to obtain additional funding.
-Most of the cash reflected on our balance sheet is reserved for the operation of GCE Mexico I, LLC and our Jatropha farms.
-Accordingly, most of those funds are not available to fund our general and administrative or other corporate operating expenses or to repay outstanding indebtedness.
-Outstanding indebtedness at March 31, 2010 totaled \$9,382,210.
+As of June 30, 2010, we had \$1,093,935 in cash and had a working capital deficit of \$4,510,334, as compared with \$833,584 in cash and a working capital deficit of \$4,985,518 as of December 31, 2009.
+However, substantially all of our cash balances represent funds provided to us by the Investors for the operations of the Tizimin farms owned by Asideros 1 and Asideros 2 and, therefore, are not available to us for our working capital or other purposes, and are not available to us to reduce our legacy indebtedness.
+Since our inception, we have financed our operations primarily through private sales of equity and debt financing.
+In order to fund our short-term working capital needs, we will have to obtain additional funding from the sale of additional securities or from an increase in operating revenues.
+Outstanding indebtedness at June 30, 2010 totaled \$9,242,193.
 The existence of the foregoing working capital deficit and liabilities is expected to negatively impact our ability to obtain future equity or debt financing and the terms on which such additional financing, if available, can be obtained.

-Our ability to continue to fund our liquidity and working capital needs will be dependent upon certain transactions.
 On November 16, 2009, we entered into a new definitive agreement for the sale of all patents, rights, and data associated with our remaining legacy pharmaceutical assets for 350,000 Euros, and a revenue sharing arrangement to pay up to 2,000,000 Euros to the Company should such legacy pharmaceutical assets ever be commercialized.
 This transaction was completed on December 22, 2009.
-In connection with the sale, the Company has recognized a gain of \$3,298,511, consisting of cash received of \$518,655, the assumption of a research and development obligation with a carrying value of \$2,758,350 (1,850,000 Euros), and the assumption of accounts payable of \$21,506.
-If such legacy pharmaceutical assets were ever commercialized by the buyer, the entire transaction would be valued at 4.2 million Euros.
-Although we are hopeful that the legacy pharmaceutical assets will be commercialized, no assurance can be given if or when any additional consideration or cash will be provided to the Company after the closing.
+In connection with the sale, the Company has recognized a gain of \$3,298,511, consisting of cash received of \$518,655, the assumption of research and development obligations with a carrying value of \$2,758,350, and the assumption of accounts payable of \$21,506.
+If such legacy pharmaceutical assets were ever commercialized by the buyer, the entire transaction would be valued at 4.2 million Euros (as of the date of the sale).
+Although we are hopeful that the legacy pharmaceutical assets will be commercialized, no assurance can be given if or when any additional cash will be provided to the Company from the pharmaceutical assets that we sold.
 We will continue to maintain a security interest in such assets until the final 2,000,000 Euro payment is made, if ever.
-Cash proceeds received on December 22, 2009 in connection with the sale of the legacy pharmaceutical assets have been used to finance the Company's immediate working capital needs and to retire certain liabilities.
+Cash proceeds received on December 22, 2009, in connection with the sale of the legacy pharmaceutical assets were used to finance our immediate working capital needs and to retire certain limited historic liabilities.